-Figure 4 below illustrates the ILI values for the Town from 2010 - 2020
+Figure 4 below illustrated the ILI for the Town from 2010 to 2021

 The Town falls within the "Good" range for managing non-revenue water or real losses.
 However, this category also identifies room for improvement and continual monitoring to further reduce the losses.
 Staff continue to source leaks and repair as soon as possible.